-A. Hospital Acute Care Beds
+B. Acute Care Beds

-An "acute care bed" is defined as a hospital bed licensed by the Kentucky Office of Inspector General, Division of Community Health.
+An "acute care bed" is defined as a hospital bed licensed by the Cabinet for Health and Family Services' Office of Inspector General.
 A hospital utilizes acute care beds in providing medical services, including physician services and continuous nursing services for the diagnosis and treatment of patients who have a variety of medical conditions, both surgical and non-surgical.